orblivion/desert-atlas/generate-data/README.md

 (TODO - finish this stuff.
-It's WIP.)
+It's WIP, a bit out of order, things changed along the way, etc.)

 # Instructions